JimmyTsai-Yun/112-2_DB_FinalProject/README.md

-# DB_Final
+# 112-2 DBMS Final Project
-Establish a custom time series data similarity comparison function based on the timescaledb database system.
+Establish custom time series data similarity comparison functions based on the timescaledb database system.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: